 Online Complaint Form

-If you would like to email, mail, or fax your complaint instead of submitting it online, print and complete the
+here.
+If you cannot complete your complaint online, print and complete the

 Wisconsin Department of Safety and Professional Services